Rhino Conservation: Work With Rhino in Africa

 So how do you stop rhino poaching?
 Well, conservationists working with rhinos in Africa have trialled many anti-poaching strategies over the years and one of the most effective is humane horn trimming.
 This veterinary procedure, where a rhino is sedated and its horn partly removed, helps to reduce the poacher’s incentive for killing the animal.

 Humane horn trimming was first used as an anti-poaching strategy in Namibia during the early 1990s.
-During this original trial, no horm trimmed rhinos were poached and horn trimming went on to be adopted in South Africa, Zimbabwe and elsewhere as an anti-poaching strategy.
+During this original trial, no horn trimmed rhinos were poached and horn trimming went on to be adopted in South Africa, Zimbabwe and elsewhere as an anti-poaching strategy.

-While horn trimming programmes have proved successful, in some locations poachers continued killing rhino regardless of whether or not they had been trimmed.
+While horn trimming programmes have proved successful, in some locations poachers continued killing rhinos regardless of whether or not they had been trimmed.
 This is because horm trimming does not completely remove the horn, as this would be fatal to the animal, and some poachers are prepared to kill a rhino for the stump that remains after it has been trimmed.

-As such, conservationists working with rhino in Africa now understand that for horn trimming to be effective it needs to be part of a holistic anti-poaching strategy.
+As such, conservationists working with rhinos in Africa now understand that for horn trimming to be effective it needs to be part of a holistic anti-poaching strategy.
 That means security, monitoring and education need to be put into action alongside a horn trimming programme.

 Rhino horn trimming may be an effective anti-poaching strategy but it is far from perfect.
 Any surgical procedure carries a risk of harm or even death to the rhino, particularly when using strong sedative drugs.
 Rhino horn also grows back over time, meaning a rhino's horn needs to be trimmed on an ongoing basis.
 There is also the ethical question of whether or not it is right to remove a rhino’s horn, which they use to protect their young and in territorial battles, especially between males.